 Lee Bane (‘Mad Dog’ Murphy), Neville Cann (Dr Josef Mengele), Suzie Frances Garton (Ilsa Koch), Gareth Lawrence (SS Officer Hess), Darren Swain (‘Fighting Joe’ Kane), Kwane Augustine (‘Reckless’ Reggie Brown), Derek Nelson (Billy ‘The Butcher’), Francesco Tribuzio (SS Officer Becker), David France (Dr Hammerstein), Joseph Simpson-Bushell (Hyde), Oliver Fritz (Adolf Hitler), Rik Grayson (Wilder), Tim Larkfield (SS Officer Streicher), Dennis Farrin (Sergeant Peck), Lee Mark Jones (SS Officer Schreck), Patrick O’Donnell (SS Officer Schneider)

 One admits to being captivated by the title Werewolves of the Third Reich.
-It suggests something of what The Keep (1983) was trying to be and a few other films have dabbled with.
+It suggests something of what The Keep (1983) was trying to be and a few other films have dabbled with – see Nazis in Fantastic Cinema.
 Or perhaps a full-blooded version of the 2000 A.D. comic-strip Fiends of the Eastern Front (1980) with werewolves instead of vampires.
-Well that is the promise anyway – the delivery is far from the sensationalism that the title concept suggests.
+Well that is the promise anyway – the delivery is far from the sensationalism the title concept suggests.

 Andrew Jones seems to have written the film with the idea of crossing over real-life figures of Nazidom who have gained a popularity in fiction.
 Although there is no evidence that the people ever met in real life, he throws Adolf Hitler together under the same roof with Dr Josef Mengele – best known for his incarnation by Gregory Peck in The Boys from Brazil (1978) – and Ilsa Koch, the real-life wife of a concentration camp commandant who readily tortured prisoners, best known for her highly fictionalised incarnation in Ilsa, She-Wolf of the SS (1974) and sequels.
 That said, Jones does not appear to have researched the Nazi era very well – he has Dr Mengele and Ilsa Koch married when in fact they were both attached to other parties (it should be noted, for instance, that Koch was Ilsa’s married name).